Sample Weekly Plans / Female / Teenager

 • Calcium- and vitamin D-rich dairy at most meals supports the roughly 40% of adult bone mass built during the teen years.

-• About 65 g of protein a day, spread across four meals, fuels growth spurts and muscle repair after sport.
+• Roughly 90–110 g of protein a day, spread across four meals, fuels growth spurts and muscle repair after sport.

 • Iron from beef, beans and fortified grains — paired with vitamin C fruits — helps offset the higher iron needs of teen girls.

-• Around 28 g of fiber daily from oats, whole grains, fruit and legumes keeps digestion comfortable and fullness steady.
+• Over 30 g of fiber daily from oats, whole grains, fruit and legumes keeps digestion comfortable and fullness steady.

 • Eating breakfast and regular meals keeps blood sugar even, supporting concentration through the school day.